uhasker/getting-things-done-in-next-js/src/chapter4/03-inserting-updating-and-deleting-data.md

 ### Updating Data

 You can update rows using the `update` statement.
-Here you need to specify which table, which columns and which rows to update:
+Here you need to specify the table, the columns and the rows to update.

+The following statement would set all tasks with the ID `1` to `done`:

 ```sql
 update task